Microstructure of He II in the presence of boundaries: Conclusions

 Here, we recall the Casimir effect \cite{casimir} caused by the influence of the boundaries, geometry, and topology on the eigenmodes of vacuum of the system (see review \cite{mostep}).

 Because the effect of boundaries is related to the topology, it should be valid for all interacting systems at $T\rightarrow 0$.
 The effect must be also present in quantum field theory.
 Since the Nature has no infinite and point objects, the elementary particles must have nonzero sizes.
-In view of this, the Lagrangian should contain the interaction term of the form $U(\textbf{r}-\textbf{r}^{\prime})$, which leads to the effect of boundaries (for the Universe's vacuum, for example).
-The further studies will help us to better understand this phenomenon.
+In view of this, the Lagrangian should contain the interaction term of the form $U(\textbf{r}-\textbf{r}^{\prime})$, which leads to the effect of boundaries (for the Universe as a whole as well).
+The further studies will help us to better understand this \mbox{phenomenon.}\looseness=1

-3mm The author thanks N.~Iorgov, Yu.~Shtanov, K.~Szalewicz and S.~Yushchenko for valuable discussions.
-He thanks also the anonymous referees for useful remarks.
+3mm {\it The author thanks N.~Iorgov, Yu.~Shtanov, K.~Szalewicz, and S.~Yushchenko for valuable discussions.
+He is grateful also to the anonymous referees for useful remarks}.